mdilli/svsite/docs/design_notes.rst

 Migrating
 -------------------------------

 Clean migrations don't quite work for some cms addons.
-Find the :doc:`migration info <install>` in the installation documentation.
+Find the :doc:`migration info <install_dev>` in the installation documentation.

 Themes
 -------------------------------